DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/date-range-parameters.md

     ![](../../../../../images/eurd-win-use-date-ranges-design-value-expression.png)

-1. Use the start and end parameter names in the report's filter string to [filter data](../filter-data/filter-data-at-the-report-level.md) by the created date range.
-Select the report, click the **Filter String** property's ellipsis button in the **Property Grid** and construct a filter string in the invoked **FilterString Editor**.
+1. Use the start and end parameter names in the report's filter string to [filter data](../filter-data/filter-data-at-the-report-level.md) by the specified date range.
+Select the report, click the **Filter String** property's ellipsis button in the **Property Grid**, and construct a filter string in the invoked **FilterString Editor**.

     ![](../../../../../images/eurd-win-use-date-ranges-filterstring.png)